-Energy is what creates the ability to push or pull through a distance.
-Its unit is the joule.
-Tasks require an amount of energy to complete.
-A battery will hold a set amount of energy; so will a given amount of fuel.
+Energy is the ability to create a change, for example, creating motion.
+Tasks (like lifting a box) require an amount of energy to complete.
+A battery will hold a particular amount of energy; so will a given amount of fuel, like food.

-Power is how fast energy is used or transmitted - power is a rate.
+Power is how fast energy is used or transmitted - power is the amount of energy divided by the time it took to use the energy.
 Its unit is the watt, which is one joule per second of energy used.
 A circular saw will draw a certain amount of power to run, and how quickly power is drawn from a battery determines how long its stored energy will last.

 Multiplying a value of power and the period of time over which it is used gives an amount of energy.
 This is why a kilowatt is a unit of power but a kilowatt-hour (1 kilowatt times 1 hour) is a unit of energy.